hunter-teacher-cert/currdev_unit_plan-p5_4eva/unit-plan.md

 ## Introduction to Computer Art (2 lessons)

 ### Lesson 1:
++ *Aim*: I can create questions about digital art.
 + Gallery walk Google slide deck (we each contribute 2 images of digital art?)
 Video games, animated movies, gallery installations, NFTs, Google Doodles, social media
 + Question formulation (Scheffler will provide graphic organizer Google doc)

 ### Lesson 2:
++ *Aim*: I can log in to, save and submit work using p5.js
 + Evolution of Computer Art (video?
 Slide show?)
 Gallery walk?
 Group activities?
 Maybe add to QFT list of questions?
 + Create account on p5.js (Duplicate starter code --> Everything is commented out; then they uncomment to see what it does? --> Save work (does not auto-save)

 ## Mondrian-Inspired Art (2 days)

 ### Lesson 1:
++ *Aim*: I can use p5.js to create art using functions and parameters
 + Learn about artist, seeing teacher demo, doing code along, homework (out of class) assignment
 + Mastery Check (example): Google Form w/questions --> Functions and Parameters

 ### Lesson 2:
++ *Aim*: I can use p5.js to create art using functions and parameters
 + Independent lab
 + Incl. graphic organizer (can be embedded in code?)

 ## Picasso-Inspired Art (2 days):

 ### Lesson 1:
++ *Aim*: I can use p5.js to create art using variables and loops
 + Learn about artist, seeing teacher demo, doing code along
 + Mastery Check: Google Form w/questions --> Variables and Loops

 ### Lesson 2:
++ *Aim*: I can use p5.js to create art using variables and loops
 + Independent lab
 + Incl. graphic organizer (can be embedded in code?)

 ## Pollock-Inspired Art (2 days)

 ### Lesson 1:
++ *Aim*: I can use p5.js to create art using randomization and user input
 + Learn about artist, seeing teacher demo, doing code along
 + Mastery Check: Google Form w/questions --> Randomization and User Input

 ### Lesson 2:
++ *Aim*: I can use p5.js to create art using randomization and user input
 + Independent lab
 + Incl. graphic organizer (can be embedded in code?)